-In October 2016, I started as a consultant with Boston Strategic Partners, a global life-science consulting firm with comprehensive clinical, scientific, and business skills providing a multitude of high-value services to clients in industry-leading turnaround times.
+From October 2016 to March 2018, I was a consultant with Boston Strategic Partners, a global life-science consulting firm with comprehensive clinical, scientific, and business skills providing a multitude of high-value services to clients in industry-leading turnaround times.

-At BSP, my engagements have focused primarily on the firm’s Medical Communications and Health Economics practice.
-My responsibilities include developing abstracts, posters, manuscripts, articles, and analysis plans for a broad range of client needs.
-In addition, I have given the following company-wide presentations:
+At BSP, my engagements focused primarily on the firm’s Medical Communications and Health Economics practice.
+My responsibilities included developing abstracts, posters, manuscripts, articles, and analysis plans for a broad range of client needs.
+My work on a study of the association between albumin administration and survival in cardiac surgery contributed to this paper.
+In addition, I gave the following company-wide presentations:

 I represented BSP at the October 20, 2017 Center for Career Education 2017 Engineering Career Fair.